 A Community Focused on College Success

-Because we know students—especially those who are first in their families to attend college—may face barriers completing postsecondary education, we mobilize a community of organizations to support students in a holistic way.
+Because we know students—especially those who are the first in their families to attend college—may face barriers with completing postsecondary education, we mobilize a community of organizations to support students in a holistic way.

 Research tells us about the difficulties, challenges, and ways to get help:

 “[Students] from low-income families and families with no parent with a college degree are less likely to earn college degrees.
 The percentage of these students beginning college immediately after high school is 55% compared with 84% of those from high-income families.”

 – Aud et al, 2011